cuthbertLab/music21/music21/doc/moduleStream.rst

 **pitches**

-    Return all pitches found in any element in the stream as a list (since pitches have no duration, it's a list not a stream)
+    Return all pitches found in any element in the stream as a list (since Pitches have no duration, it's a list not a stream)

-**parent**

 **notes**